 Parents are encouraged to participate in the activities of the Centre, e.g. communicate to staff in the diaries provided, attend open days and join in celebrations.
 If anyone has a little time to volunteer an hour or so to assist us with activities for the children such as multicultural activities, reading, playing an instrument or repairing toys and equipment, you are most welcome to come and discuss your skills and availability with the staff.

 Special religious medical or cultural requirements (e.g. diet, celebrations or medical) must be notified by parents at the time of enrolment of the child into the Centre so that these requirements can be considered in the program.

 Parents are invited to participate in the formulation of policies, procedures, and curriculum guidelines for the Centre by passing on ideas to staff verbally and in writing.
 Questionnaires will be circulated throughout the year giving parents the opportunity to comment on the program offered at the Centre.

 Children should be sent in casual “play” clothes as our activities often involve messy play (paint, clay, etc).

 A spare set of clothes should be sent each day, or left at the Centre.
 These clothes need to be size and season appropriate.
 If your child is toilet training more than one set of spare clothes will be required.

 Shoes with soles that grip are a good idea for children who will be climbing.
 Thongs are not really appropriate.

-A hat in the summer, and a warm coat and beanie in the winter are also essential.
-All clothing (and other belongings) must be clearly labelled.
+A hat in the summer and a warm coat and beanie in the winter are also essential.
+All clothing (and other belongings) must be clearly labeled.

 Sufficient disposable nappies must be provided for each session that the baby attends (a minimum of 8-10 nappies).